goshlanguage/do-bernetes/README.md

 terraform apply "plan.out"
 ```

+This should bring up your Kubernetes cluster on DigitalOcean.

-## DigitalOcean controller manager and container storage interface ##
+# DigitalOcean controller manager and container storage interface #

-After you plan and apply, you'll want to first create and deploy a kubernetes secret to give your cloud controller access to the DigitalOcean api on your behalf.
-To do that, create a file, say `secret.yaml`, replacing the following dummy API key with your own:
+What follows is an explanation of how this project deploys the DigitalOcean [cloud controller manager](https://github.com/digitalocean/digitalocean-cloud-controller-manager) (CCM) and [container storage interface](https://raw.githubusercontent.com/digitalocean/csi-digitalocean/) (CSI) are deployed.
+Skip this if you just want to use Kubernetes or are disinterested in the details.

+In order to give the CCM and CSI authorization to do this on your behalf, this project uses the `TF_VAR_do_token` variable you entered before.

+It uses this variable to create a kubernetes secret.
+You can see the manifest in the `secrets/` directory.

 `secret.yaml`:
 ```